great-expectations/great_expectations/docs/docusaurus/docs/core/configure_project_settings/configure_credentials/_environment_variables.md

 You can set environment variables by replacing the values in `<>` with your information and entering `export <VARIABLE_NAME>=<VALUE>` commands in the terminal or adding the commands to your `~/.bashrc` file.
 If you use the `export` command from the terminal, the environment variables will not persist beyond the current session.
 If you add them to the `~/.bashrc` file, the variables will be exported each time you log in.

-You can export individual credentials or an entire connection string.
+You can export credentials as individual components, or as an entire connection string (or token).
 For example:

 ```bash title="Terminal or ~/.bashrc"
 export MY_POSTGRES_USERNAME=<USERNAME>